zingale/pyjournal/README.md

+# pyjournal

-pyjournal is a simple set of commandline scripts to create a LaTeX-based scientific journal that is managed via git so that we can easily log day-to-day activities from the commandline on any of our machines and have a consistent, searchable journal.
+pyjournal is a simple set of commandline scripts to create a LaTeX-based scientific journal that is managed via `git` so that we can easily log day-to-day activities from the commandline on any of our machines and have a consistent, searchable journal.

-Starting:
+* Starting:

-  pyjournal.py init nickname path/ [working-path]
+  -- `pyjournal.py init nickname path/ [working-path]`

      this initializes a bare git repo that will hold the journal data it will also add to (or create) a .pyjournal file with an entry

      creating a bare repo for others to clone to/from:

+     ```
      cd path/
      mkdir nickname.git
      cd nickname.git
      git init --bare
+     ```

     creating the working directory that we will interact with:

       cd working-path/